-TransWest Express LLC has applied for rights-of-way over federal lands because the proposed route and the alternative routes for the transmission line cross hundreds of miles of federal land that is mainly administered by the Bureau of Land Management.
+In 2008, TransWest Express LLC applied for federal rights-of-way because the proposed route and the alternative routes for the transmission line cross federal land that is mainly administered by the U.S. Bureau of Land Management and the U.S. Forest Service.
 The proposed project is a major federal action requiring the preparation of an Environmental Impact Statement to meet the requirements of the National Environmental Policy Act.
-The BLM and Western Area Power Administration will act as joint lead agencies responsible for preparing the EIS and will coordinate with other federal, state and local government agencies.
+The BLM and Western Area Power Administration are joint lead agencies responsible for preparing the EIS and are coordinating with other federal, state and local government cooperating agencies.

-The EIS will analyze actions that may affect the quality of the environment.
-The BLM and Western will seek agency (federal, state, and local) and public input on potential issues to be addressed in the EIS.
-Based on this input, the BLM and Western will analyze the proposed route for the transmission line and reasonable alternatives to that route.
-After issuing a draft EIS for review and addressing comments on that draft, the agencies will issue a final EIS.
-Currently, a Record of Decision is expected in late 2013.
-Construction of the project will require approximately three years with a projected in-service date of 2015.
+The EIS analyzes actions that may affect the quality of the environment.
+The BLM and Western seek agency and public input on potential issues to be addressed in the EIS.
+Based on this input, the BLM and Western analyze the proposed route for the transmission line and reasonable alternatives to that route.
+Public scoping was held January-April 2011.
+The Draft EIS was announced in July 2013.
+After addressing comments on that draft, the agencies will issue a Final EIS.
+A Record of Decision is expected in 2014.
+Construction of the project is estimated to take two to three years.